bukka/eet-app/README.md

 1,"10.1.2017 9:10:01",ano,ne,CZ00000019,101,3,5862,"10.1.2017",100,0,83,17,,
 ```

-After that we can run:
+And finally we run the console command:
 ```
 ./console csv:export test.csv
 ```

-The resulted file with all info returned by service (FIK, BKP...) will be
+The resulted file with all info returned by service (FIK, BKP, PKP, error info if any...)
-created in `csv/out/test.csv`.
+will be created in `csv/out/test.csv`.